EkaterinShitik/Bioinformatics_starter_pack/README.md

 #### Usage

 The function takes gbk file and output obtained results in fasta format in a current directory.
 Besides, function takes the name for the output FASTA-file.
+If flanking regions are not annotated they named as unknown**N** where N is a serial number.

 To start with the program run the following command: